GeorgeWeb/syclref/_api-docs/device_event.h/cl%253A%253Asycl%253A%253Adevice_event/index.md

 ---

 Event for asynchronous operations on the device side.
-Currently implemented as a no-op.
+Currently implemented as a no-op.On device it has to be located in private memory - by default, objects are placed in local memory when created within a parallel_for_work_group invocation.

 Defined in device_event.h